-For better-diagnosis of latent MTB infection and tuberculosis, we are analyzing cellular immune responses to various TB antigens using a flowcytometory or a QFT combined with Luminex to evaluate a range of cytokines profile in various stages of TB infection and their contact cases both in Japan and the Philippines.
+For better-diagnosis of latent MTB infection and tuberculosis, we are analyzing cellular immune responses to various TB antigens using a intra-cellular cytokine staining to evaluate a range of cytokines profile in various stages of TB infection and their contact cases both in Japan.
 Our goal is to clarify TB-specific cellular immune responses characteristic to a different clinical stage of TB infection.
-We are also investigating pathogens causing bacterial pneumonia and its impact on the survival prognosis of TB patients admitted to the National Infectious Diseases Hospital (San Lazaro Hospital) in the Philippines.
+We also investigated pathogens causing bacterial pneumonia and its impact on the survival prognosis of TB patients admitted to the National Infectious Diseases Hospital (San Lazaro Hospital) in the Philippines.

-3. Clinical Research in Infectious Disease Hospitals in the tropics
+${\bf 3.}\,$ Clinical Research in Infectious Disease Hospitals in the tropics

 In collaboration with National Institute of Infectious Diseases, Tokyo, we are conducting undiagnosed febrile illness study in the Department of Infectious Diseases, Bac Mai Hospital, Hanoi, Vietnam by applying diagnostic tests for leptospirosis and various richettial diseases.
 In collaboration with the San Lazaro Hospital, the Philippines, we are conducting leptospirosis study to evaluate the new diagnostic test and to improve clinical management.
-We also run a bed-side clinical training course on tropical infectious disease with UK infectious disease consultants.
+We have established a new laboratory of microbiology in the San Lazaro Hospital to make further progress in research of infectious diseases.
+We also coordinate a bed-side clinical training course on tropical infectious.